yogeshak98/yogeshak98/src/content/work/314e-muspell.md

 dateStart: "2020-11-01"
 dateEnd: "2022-09-01"
 ---
-- Improved existing Spark jobs by optimizing queries, UDFs, and fine-tuning cluster configuration,reducing DBUs in Azure,resulting in a 20% reduction in cluster usage costs.
-- Implemented Spark UDFs in Java for custom data decryption, DICOM image parsing, conversion jobs from FHIR to HL7 for ingesting into cloud-based EHRs, and custom PDF generation using LaTeX.
+As a Data Engineer, I focused on optimizing our big data workflows.
+I improved existing Spark jobs by fine-tuning queries and cluster configurations, which reduced Azure DBU costs by 20%.
+I also implemented custom Spark UDFs in Java for critical tasks like data decryption, DICOM image parsing, and converting data from FHIR to HL7 for ingestion into cloud EHRs, while also mentoring junior team members on best practices.
-- Mentored junior team members in developing good design decisions, development practices, and TDD.